yuxuanzhouo3/mvp_27/README.md

 ---

 *Built with ❤️ using Next.js, TypeScript, and Tailwind CSS*

+*MornGPT Frontend Base Template - Foundation for 17 specialized AI products with scalable architecture for 1000+ use cases*